 Organizations providing OC should not have a vested interest in decisions made by individuals.

-As part of the OC process, the options counselor will encourage the individual to explore informal supports that might be available such as support from community groups, places of worship, neighbors, and friends.
+As part of the OC process, the options counselor will encourage the individual to explore informal supports that might be available such as support from community groups, faith communities, neighbors, and friends.

 The OC process will include discussion of publically funded LTSS as well as private LTSS including the approximate cost of services.

-Options Counselors also should facilitate futures planning by talking with individuals about options for services and supports should they be needed in the future.
+Options Counselors also should facilitate future(?) planning by talking with individuals about options for services and supports should they be needed in the future.

-To assist in the exploration of available options, it is recommended that Options Counselors assist individuals, when necessary, in making appropriate connections to persons that have specific training in available benefits and expertise related to the persons options (such as SHIP counselors, financial, employment, independent living, mobility assistance, etc.)
+To assist in the exploration of available options, it is recommended that Options Counselors assist individuals, when necessary, in making appropriate connections to persons that have specific training in available benefits and expertise related to the persons options (such as SHIBA counselors, financial, employment, legal services, independent living, mobility assistance, etc.)

 The ADRC will ensure a mechanism is in place to ensure the individual is connected to ADRC staff or other referral options that can assist with the following additional Options Counseling components: